NwangwuOsitadinma/gateman/README.md

     });

 /*
-The Gateman hasRolesAndAbilities class is loaded into a valid mongoose model which means that the methods are only accessible to valid user objects.
+The Gateman hasRolesAndClaims class is loaded into a valid mongoose model which means that the methods are only accessible to valid user objects.
 */

 //Retracting a role from a user